 Participants were between the ages of 43 and 69.
 Collected data included their age at menopause onset, type of menopause (that is, natural vs. surgical), use of hormone replacement therapy (HRT), body mass index, and more.

 Women have also undergone four assessments of verbal memory (e.g., word-learning task) and processing speed (e.g., letter-cancellation task) throughout the study period.

 Researchers found a strong association between increased verbal memory and later age at natural menopause.

 Other factors that were significantly associated with verbal memory included childhood cognitive ability, educational attainment, and occupational class.

-For women who have had surgical menopause, the HRT use was linked to a lower verbal memory score.
+For women who have had surgical menopause, HRT use was linked to a lower verbal memory score.